Installation

 Wirechat uses two queues for efficient delivery:

-1. High Priority (messages): For real-time broadcasting of messages to users in a conversation.
+messages: For real-time broadcasting of messages to users in a conversation. - Default Priority

 To start your development server, run: